-When the Desktop app is running you can use the Menu/Application key on the keyboard to display the context menu as per a mouse right-click.
-In the Start screen this function is useful to quickly display the All Apps icon.
+When the Desktop app is running you can use the Menu/Application key on the keyboard to act as a mouse right-click.
+In the Start screen this function is useful to quickly display Customize Apps.

 Function/Hot Key Indicators